KripC2160/FindMeALinuxDistro/README.md

 # **Find Me A Distro**

 [Find Me A Distro]("https://distro.moe"), or **FMAD** for short, is a website that finds random Unix/GNU+linux distributions.
-This project was initially created by me but is being continued by [MiguelCarino]("https://github.com/MiguelCarino/findmeadistro")
+This project was initially created by [KripC2160]("https://github.com/KripC2160) but is being continued by [MiguelCarino]("https://github.com/MiguelCarino/findmeadistro")

 ![randomdistrofaviconbig](https://user-images.githubusercontent.com/65854891/114965351-62da4500-9eab-11eb-8f6c-47671ce58741.png)